Sorry, you need to enable JavaScript to visit this website.

 Between Jazz and Classical

-Location: Willem Hijstek Hall, Conservatorium Maastricht, Bonnefantenstraat 15, Maastricht
+Location: Willem Hijstek Hall, Conservatorium Maastricht, Bonnefantenstraat 15

 Music from the interbellum balancing on the thin line between jazz and classical: